-What impact do cane toads have on biodiversity in Australian ecosystems?
+What impact do cane toads have on biodiversity in Australia?
 Many people think it's a catastrophe when toads arrive - but what is the evidence?

 Surveys of public opinion often suggest that Australians see cane toads as the worst invasive species in this country – worse even than scourges like rabbits, foxes, cats, pigs, goats, camels and the like.
 It’s not obvious why people react so strongly to toads – a lot of it seems to be related to an emotional reaction – “YUK, THEY’RE DISGUSTING!!”
 It’s puzzling to people from other countries where toads of one kind or another are common native species (in Europe, Africa, Asia, and North and South America).
 Perhaps because most other types of toads are much smaller than cane toads, plus the fact that the local toads “belong there”, these little warty animals often are regarded with affection.
 It’s hard to find that affection in Australia towards cane toads!

 For this small native rat, a cane toad is a delectable meal rather than a dangerous one.
 Most rodents can handle the poisons of cane toads without any ill effects.
 Photo by Jonno Webb.

 Rachael Clark and her colleagues recently conducted surveys to ask the Australian public WHY they hate cane toads so much.
 Until then, all we had to go on was a general feeling from talking to lots of people about cane toads (taxi drivers, for example, almost always seem to have strong opinions about these animals!).
 And the main result to emerge from those conversations was the YUK factor – people just don’t like cane toads, full stop.